tanyaguptaaaa29/Patrolling-Robo/README.md

 # Women Safety Night Patrolling Robot

 ## Overview
-The **Women Safety Night Patrolling Robot** is an autonomous surveillance system designed to patrol an area at night, detect obstacles, and provide real-time monitoring through a **360-degree Full HD Wi-Fi camera with night vision**.
+The **Women Safety Night Patrolling Robot** is an autonomous surveillance system designed to patrol an area whole day, detect obstacles, and provide real-time monitoring through a **360-degree Full HD Wi-Fi camera with night vision**.
 This project enhances safety by offering continuous surveillance and automated obstacle avoidance, making it ideal for security applications.

 ## Features
 - 🚧 **Obstacle Avoidance**: Uses three **ultrasonic sensors** to detect obstacles and navigate safely.